agarrharr/ozPop.github.io/_posts/2016-10-21-Handlebars.md

 ### Templates inside HTML
 ----

 The initial step is to link the required resources.
-If you are using jQuery link that, the Handlebars library and your Javascript source.
+If you are using jQuery link that, the Handlebars.js library and your Javascript source.

 ```html
 <script src="jquery-3.1.0.min.js"></script>